gaitkin/insider-predictions/README.md

 # insider-predictions
-Data and code for the paper: Forecasting and “nowcasting” legal insiders’ behaviour
+This repository contains the data and code used in the paper: Forecasting and “nowcasting” legal insiders’ behaviour